-15.4 REGULAR INSPECTION CHECKS
+14.4 REGULAR INSPECTION CHECKS

-- Damage to lines, webbing and thread on stitching of the harness and risers. - The stainless steel connection links on the risers are not damaged and are fully closed. - Soft-Links (Light Version) are secure and not unduly warn.
-Replace if warn out. - The pulleys of the speed system are free to move and the lines are not twisted. - The condition of the brake lines, swivels and the security of the knot attaching the brake handle to the brake line, check especially the line for wear where it connects to the swivel. - The sewing and connection of the lines.
-Check for wear on the inside (contact) surfaces of the lines against the maillons or Soft-Links. - Damage to hook up points on the glider. - Internal damage to the ribs and diagonal ribs. - Damage to the top and bottom panels and seams between panels.
+- Damage to lines, webbing and thread on the stitching of the harness and risers. - The stainless steel connection links on the risers are not damaged and are fully closed. - The pulleys of the speed system are free to move and the lines are not twisted. - The condition of the brake lines, stainless steel rings and the security of the knot attaching the brake handle to the brake line. - The sewing, condition of the lines and connection of the lines. - Damage to hook up points on the glider. - Internal damage to the ribs and diagonal ribs. - Damage to the top and bottom panels and seams between panels.